alexerlandsson/scss-font-lock/README.md

 A CSS lock is a technique used to smooth change the font size depending on viewport width between to breakpoints.

 ## How to use?
-Add the mixin in your scss file and use `@include` to include it to where you want it to be used.
+Add the mixin in your SCSS file and use `@include` to include it to where you want it to be used.

 ```scss
 @include scss-font-lock($min-size, $max-size, $min-width, $max-width);